42Kmi/LagDrop/LagDrop/README_wiiu.txt

 15. CLEARLIMIT: Number of entries per ALLOWED/BLOCKED before clearing old entries begins.
 Default is 10
 16. SWITCH: The master switch to enable (1 or ON) or disable (0 OFF) LagDrop.
 Default is ON.

-filter.txt file
+Add "*/1 * * * * root /bin/sh /jffs/runlagdrop.sh SUFFIX" without quotes to cron to run your LagDrop script and keep it alive.
+SUFFIX is the suffix to your desired LagDrop script, eg: "*/1 * * * * root /bin/sh /jffs/runlagdrop.sh wiiu" for lagdrop_wiiu.sh

+whitelist.txt and blacklist.txt files
-	User can create this regex-formatted to filter additional IP addresses from LagDrop.
+	User can create this regex-formatted to exclude (whitelist.txt) or always block (blacklist.txt) IP addresses from LagDrop.
 IP addresses can be added in formatted single lines, which IP address separated by pipes (|) (like Regular Expression) or they can be added to separate lines.
 Titles/Headings can be added to group IP addresses, title/headings must be on one line surrounded by # (eg, #This is a Heading#).
-Last line in filter.txt must be blank, a semicolon or contain #.

 	Eg: ^192\.168\. will filter all addresses begining with 192.168 from being checked against LagDrop.
 	^192\.1(([0-3]{1}))0\. will filter addresses begining with 192.100, 192.110, 192.120, and 192.130